siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Consider [lw.rasterizer](https://github.com/lautr3k/lw.rasterizer) as a starting point for protocol generation (Q: is this right, or is there some other program we should be considering?)

-- Support a baseline MVP protocol that is as simple as possible (minimum viable protocol?), but allow for extensibility for higher efficiencies and controller capabilities.
+- Support a baseline MVP protocol that is as simple as possible, but allow for extensibility for higher efficiencies and controller capabilities.
 Also allow for an inspection mechanism to allow the CAM to query and utilize capabilities of a given controller (capabilities negotiation).

 - Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.
 Allow for binary transfer if binary capabilities are available.